 Originally a 1950s heritage home with just six rooms available in 2004, The Peech Boutique Hotel is now renowned for its luxurious, eco-conscious style that celebrates its forest-like surrounds.
-The rooms have been constructed from materials inspired by the oldest and largest trees on site, with fitted steel and Oak features created by local furniture manufacturing company Stripped.
+The rooms have been constructed from materials inspired by the oldest and largest trees on site, with fitted steel and Oak features created by local furniture manufacturing company Stripped and flooring by Oggie Hardwood Flooring.
 In a dance of harmonious juxtaposition, soft timber contrasts hard steel mesh.
 Open staircases deliver guests into a canopy of green that affords striking views of the luscious garden below.
 Landscaper Deirdre Causton of Inspirations Garden Design was responsible for the green treatment.

 Wrap-around balconies with steel mesh give the hotel an urban-village feel, while the play of layers, light, materials and shadows create a rhythm that expresses The Peech’s brand aesthetic throughout.